ustudio/armus/README.md

 2. Add a "revert" feature that will run the "down()" function on the specufied module
 3. Rename the repo to something more descriptive

-## Why "Odo"?
-As this tool was primarily developed for making changes to a database, we thought an homage to the greatest shapeshifter in starfleet was appropriate.